survivejs/react-book/manuscript/getting_started/03_deleting_notes.md

 I prefer to have the `constructor` first, followed by lifecycle methods, `render()`, and finally, methods used by `render()`.
 I like this top-down approach as it makes it straightforward to follow code.
 Some prefer to put the methods used by `render()` before it.
 There are also various naming conventions.
 It is possible to use `_` prefix for event handlers, too.

 In the end, you will have to find conventions that you like and which work the best for you.
 You can enforce a convention by using a linter such as [ESLint](http://eslint.org/).
 Using a linter decreases the amount of friction when working on code written by others.

 Even on personal projects, using tools to verify syntax and standards for you can be useful.
-It lessens the amount and severity of mistakes.
+It lessens the amount and severity of mistakes and allows you to spot them early.
+In addition, by setting up a continuous integration system you can test against multiple platforms and catch possible regressions early.
+This is particularly important if you are using lenient version ranges.
+Sometimes dependencies might have problems and it's good to catch those.

 ## Conclusion